konrad1977/FunNetworking/README.md

 | requestAsyncR          | Deferred<Result<A, Error>> |
 | requestAsyncE          | Deferred<Either<B, A>>     |

-To get the result you need to `run` the deferred monad.
+To get the result you need to `run` the monad.

 ##### Example 1: Asynchronous request - requestAsyncR